KevKsar/npx-card/README.md

 ## Installation

-Use the package manager npm to install days-off-checker-CLI.
+Use the package manager npm.

 ```bash
 npx @kevksar/card